 Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
 The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the nation, as well as in Louisiana's Fourth Congressional District.

-This year's theme is The Natural Resources of Our Great State.
+This year's theme is The People of Louisiana.
 The contest is open to all high school students in our District, and the winning artwork will be displayed for one year in the U.S. Capitol and featured on House.gov's Congressional Art Competition page.

-- All artwork submissions must be turned in to either our Bossier or Leesvile offices no later than Friday, April 27.
+- All artwork submissions must be turned in to either our Bossier or Leesville offices no later than Wednesday, April 17.

 RULES AND GUIDELINES